angusmcb/wntr-qgis/docs/user_guide/installation.md

 Installation
 ============

-This plugin requires QGIS 3.34 or greater.
-If not already installed QGIS installers are [downloadable from their website](https://www.qgis.org/download/).
+Gusnet is a plugin for QGIS, so you need to have QGIS installed.
+If you haven't already you can get it [from their website](https://www.qgis.org/download/) (it's free and open source).
+If you already have it, check that it's version 3.34 or greater.

-Install the plugin from the plugin repository within QGIS in the normal way.
+Once you have QGIS installed you can get Gusnet from the regular plugins repository.
+Go to the 'Plugins' menu, select 'Manage and Install Plugins', and search for 'Gusnet'.
 See the [QGIS Manual](https://docs.qgis.org/latest/en/docs/training_manual/qgis_plugins/fetching_plugins.html) if necessary.

-If the WNTR python package is not already installed in the QGIS python environment, it will be installed within the plugin directory when first running the tools.
+If the WNTR python package is not already installed in the QGIS python environment, it will be installed within the plugin directory automatically.

 WNTR itself has some python dependencies.
-A warning will appear when running any of the algorithms from the 'processing toolbox' if there are missing dependencies.
+A warning will appear if any are missing.
 * On *Windows* all dependencies are already included within QGIS.
 * For *Linux / Mac* you will need to ensure that the following python packages are installed: Numpy, Scipy, Pandas, NetworkX,  Matplotlib and Geopandas.
 Exactly how to do this depends on your system and how you have installed QGIS.